 The The Adventures of Tom Sawyer quotes below all refer to the symbol of The Treasure.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vintage Classics edition of The Adventures of Tom Sawyer published in 2010.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage Classics edition of The Adventures of Tom Sawyer published in 2010.).

 Chapter 27 Quotes

 Then it occurred to him that the great adventure itself must be a dream!
 There was one very strong argument in favor of this idea—namely, that the quantity of coin he had seen was too vast to be real.